emmyniyo/Mouden_website/README.md

-# Moroccan University Teachers Union Platform
+# National Union of Higher Education Platform

 A comprehensive, multilingual web platform designed specifically for university teachers' unions in Morocco, supporting Arabic, French, and English languages with full RTL support.